eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 <h1>Welcome to nginx!</h1>
 ```

-We can use this to access services in our current namespace.
+> :bulb: We can use this to access services in our current namespace.
-    To access a service in a different namespace, use its full DNS name:
+> To access a service in a different namespace, use its full DNS name:
-    `<service name>.<namespace>.svc.cluster.local`:
+> `<service name>.<namespace>.svc.cluster.local`

-If you're doing this exercise along others, try to `curl` their nginx-service with:
+* If you're doing this exercise along others, try to `curl` their nginx-service with:

 ```shell
 bash-4.4# curl -s nginx.<namespace>.svc.cluster.local | grep h1
 <h1>Welcome to nginx!</h1>
 ```

-Log out of the bash in the multitool container with the `exit` command,
-    or by pressing `ctrl+d`.
+* Log out of the bash in the multitool container with the `exit` command, or by pressing `ctrl+d`.

 #### Describe